• Home

 In recognition of International Homeless Animals’ Day, Lori reviews the progress made in the past few decades to address pet overpopulation and to decrease the killing of healthy dogs and cats in shelters.
 Fantastic progress has been made, but there still is work to do.
 Why not take a moment today to think about what […]

-Filed Under: Animal rights, 2018 Show Archive, Rats, Shelter, Animal advocacy, Animal Rescue, General Information, Orangutan, Veterinary topics Tagged With: cats, Dogs, veterinary
+Filed Under: Animal rights, 2018 Show Archive, Shelter, Rats, Animal advocacy, Animal Rescue, General Information, Orangutan, Veterinary topics Tagged With: cats, veterinary, Dogs

 Animals Today July 28, 2018.
 Helping pets stay safe and cool in summer.
 Jaguar escapes zoo enclosure.
 A prisoner is paired with a pit bull, and both lives are transformed.
 The first animal shelter in the US.